Timeline: Brittanee Drexel disappearance - NewsBreak

 On May 4 , police released the hotel surveillance video of Drexel, along with traffic camera footage from the main drag.

-On May 11 , Drexel’s parents appeared on the Dr. Phil show, bringing the case into the national spotlight.
+On May 11 , Drexel’s parents and Peter Brozowitz appeared on the Dr. Phil show, bringing the case into the national spotlight.

 On June 6 , Drexel’s story was featured on America’s Most Wanted .